-Photography and filming are not permitted inside the State Apartments, the Semi-State Rooms or St George's Chapel.
+Photography and filming including the use of wearable devices are not permitted inside the State Apartments, the Semi-State Rooms or St George's Chapel.
 Photography and filming for non-commercial purposes are welcomed in the outside areas of the Castle Precincts.
 Please ask a Warden to point out the most picturesque views of the Castle and surrounding area.

 No parts of Windsor Castle may be used as the setting for wedding photography.

 In consideration of other visitors, mobile phones must be switched off inside the State Apartments and St George’s Chapel.

 Lavatories and baby-care facilities are available in the Courtyard at the start of your visit and on the North Terrace before the entrance to the State Apartments.
 There are accessible lavatories at the Admission Centre, on the North Terrace and in Engine Court.
 They are locked with a RADAR key, so please ask a Warden to unlock them if you do not have your own key.